inphinit/inphinit-php-proxy/README.md

 `image/svg+xml` | URL-encoded
 `image/svg-xml` | URL-encoded

-You can define another allowed Content-Type, example:
+You can define additional allowed Content-Types, for example:

 ```php
 $proxy->addAllowedType('image/x-icon', true);
 $proxy->addAllowedType('image/vnd.microsoft.icon', true);
 ```

-Second parameter of the method specifies whether the `Proxy::jsonp()` should use URL encoding or Base64 encoding in the data URI scheme.
+The method's second parameter specifies whether `Proxy::jsonp()` should use _URL encoding_ or _Base64_ encoding in the data URI scheme.

 To remove an allowed Content-Type use the `Proxy::removeAllowedType()` method, example: